Rushed data collection of suspected early Covid-19 cases in Wuhan

 - Wednesday 19th Feb: Data Collection request letter sent on behalf of National Investigation Team sent to Wuhan by Chinese government.

-- Friday 21st Feb, 5pm: data collected to be sent back to National Investigation Team.
+- Friday 21st Feb, 5pm: data collected under Data Collection request letter of 19th Feb to be sent back to National Investigation Team.

 - Saturday 22nd Feb: ‘Select’ members of the WHO Team leave Guangzhou to visit 2 hospitals in Wuhan and have some workshops, spending effectively only one day in Wuhan.
 According to a New York Times investigation, the team was made of three Chinese and three international experts, and was eventually allowed in after team members agreed the mission would not be credible unless they went to Wuhan.